tiborschneider/web-tibors/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a first-year PhD Student at ETH Zurich in the [Networked Systems Group](https://nsg.ee.ethz.ch/home/), advertised by Prof. Dr. Laurent Vanbever.
+I am a second-year PhD Student at ETH Zurich in the [Networked Systems Group](https://nsg.ee.ethz.ch/home/), advertised by Prof. Dr. Laurent Vanbever.
 My current research focuses on the verification and synthesis of network configurations.

 I have received my Master's degree in Electrical Engineering and Information Technology from ETH Zurich.
 With my work during the Master's thesis, I explored approaches for planning and performing configuration updates in large-scale internet networks.